Our 2023 Guide to the Twelve Apostles

 We took this photo roughly one hour before sunset

-On one occasion, we made it to the viewing platform at 5:10 p.m. on a sunny April afternoon — sunset at this time of year is at 6:15.
+On one occasion, we made it to the viewing platform at 5:10 p.m. on a sunny April afternoon — sunset at that time of year is at 6:15.
 Immediately, we chastised ourselves for having not opted to see the 12 Apostles at sunset before.
 It was a beautiful experience.

 And to our great surprise, there was hardly anybody else there.
 We shared the viewing area with around 20 other people and, unlike at midday, it was silent.
 People spoke in hushed tones of awe as we all stared out at millions of years’ worth of natural history.